 Microsoft offers a wide range of cloud services that allow users and organizations to manage data, users, devices, emails, calendars, and more.
 To make it easier for developers and IT administrators to interact with these services programmatically, Microsoft provides a powerful API platform called Microsoft Graph.
-Using Microsoft Graph, you can access data from Microsoft 365, Azure Active Directory, Outlook, Teams, OneDrive, and many other services through a single unified endpoint.

 If you are new to Microsoft Graph or unsure how to get started, don’t worry.
 Installing and using Microsoft Graph is easier than it may seem once you understand the basics.
 In this guide, we will walk you through how to install Microsoft Graph and start using it on Windows, step by step, in a clear and beginner-friendly manner.